raspberrypilearning/interactive-animation/en/step_2.md

 --- task ---

-**Investigate** the projects where the sprite movement seems relevant to your ideas.
-Click on the `See inside`{:class="block3motion"} button to see the code.
+Now **Investigate** the projects where the sprite movement seems relevant to your ideas:

 [Popping balloons](https://scratch.mit.edu/projects/425346741/editor)

 [Animal behaviour](https://scratch.mit.edu/projects/433177517/editor)

 [Bouncing balls](https://scratch.mit.edu/projects/425675232/editor)

 **Tip:** Professional programmers explore and take inspiration from code created by other programmers.

-Compare the code used in each sprite in projects.
+Investigate their **Code** tab to compare the code used in each sprite.
 Each sprite has a different **algorithm** which makes its movement unique.

-To do this, click on each sprite's **Code** tab.
+Investigate their **Costumes** tab.
+Some sprites have more than one **costume** which helps to make the animation or interaction more realistic.

 --- /task ---